raleel/cfi-srd/0005_Skills.md

 ### Swim (STR+CON)

 Without development, the ability to swim is limited to being able to thrash around and keep one's head above the water for a short time.
 Higher Swim percentages indicate being able to negotiate deeper and stronger waters, with less risk of drowning.
 Making a Swim roll thus depends entirely on the conditions.
 Rough seas, strong currents, white water, and rip tides all reduce the grade of the skill no matter what the character's affinity for water might be.
-See Movement on page XX for more information on swimming, including calculating swim speeds.
+See the [Movement](0008_Combat.md?id=movement) section for more information on swimming, including calculating swim speeds.

 ### Unarmed (STR+DEX)

 Unarmed is a universal Combat Skill common to all characters, measuring the ability to defend oneself without the aid of weapons.
 The Unarmed skill covers the brawling and wrestling techniques known by that culture.

-As Unarmed is a Combat Skill its Critical and Fumble effects are covered by the rules for combat, as detailed in the Combat chapter.
+As Unarmed is a Combat Skill its Critical and Fumble effects are covered by the rules for combat, as detailed in the [Combat](0008_Combat.md) chapter.

 ### Willpower (POW x2)

 Willpower is a measure of a character's ability to concentrate, channel his force of will in a particular direction, or harden his psyche to possible mental shock.
 It is also a measure of personal resolve.
 The skill is used in all manner of situations where mental resilience is required, and this includes resisting magic.
 Although not a measure of sanity it can be used to endure traumatic events that would shake even the sanest, stable mind.
-Willpower is the mental counterpart to Endurance.
+Willpower is the mental counterpart to [Endurance](0005_Skills.md?id=endurance-con-x2).

 Again, like Endurance and Evade, Willpower is most often used in Opposed Tests.
 When used as a Standard test, a Critical Willpower roll indicates that the character has hardened his mind and spirit to the extent that no further attempts to influence him, or shake his resolve, will work.
 In the case of resisting magic, a Critical Success means that no further mentally afflicting spells cast by the opponent have any effect on the character for the remainder of that encounter.

+---
 ## Professional Skills

 Professional Skills differ between characters and represent more specialized forms of training and experience.
 Some Professional Skills are gathered through cultural background and a character's Class, as the name suggests.
 Although they differ between characters they work in the same way as Standard Skills.

 Certain magical skills are also classed as Professional Skills: Channeling and Devotion are the two skills associated with Divine magic for example.
 These are only briefly described here.
-For more details refer to the relevant magical chapter.
+For more details refer to the relevant section of the [Magic](0009_Magic.md) chapter.

 ### Acting (CHA x2)